Where to stay in Iceland

 Reykjavík offers a good choice of hotels, from budget to five-star.
 All tourism businesses that maintain high standards carry a Vakinn logo – a white windmill on a yellow background.

-Elsewhere, the choice is more limited but entrepreneurial homeowners do advertise their homes on an online marketplace.
+Outside of Reykjavík, the choice is more limited but entrepreneurial homeowners do advertise their homes online so it is still relatively easy to find a comfortable place to stay.

 There are nearly 170 registered camping sites dotted across Iceland, usually open from the beginning of June until late August or mid-September.